rjseymour66/rjseymour66.github.io/content/en/docs/web-dev/accessibility/page-structure.md

 Web pages can be complex.
 If a user cannot view the screen to understand its layout, you need to create landmarks from elements and use elements like headings and lists to give the page structure for navigation.

-### \<section>
+### Sections

 This element creates a generic region that groups content thematically.

+#### generic sections

 Without a label, the `<section>` element is the same as a `<div>`, but they do not have the same use cases.
 For example, divs are used for styling or scripting purposes, while sections always group content.
 Sections without a label have a role of `generic`.

 Use `generic` landmarks only when no other landmark type applies.

+#### region sections

 When a `<section>` or `<div>` is given an accessible name with `aria-label` or `aria-labelledby`, it have a role of `region`.
 This also **promotes the element to a landmark**: